andrecp/raytracer-rs/README.md

 # TODO

-* How to make Vec3 a generic trait with default implementations ?!
+* How to make Vec3 a generic trait with default implementations and have RGB and XYZ have its default?!
+* Write tests.
+* Add more rust docstrings.